-The figure at right shows an operator's panel using momentary push-buttons to request PID mode changes.
+The following figure shows an operator's panel using momentary push-buttons to request PID mode changes.
 The panel's mode indicators do not connect to the switches, but interface to the corresponding data locations.

 PLC Modes Effect on Loop Modes